HOME BROWSE SALARIES BEST PAYING JOBS

 Top management personnel and senior employees naturally exhibit higher bonus rates and frequencies than juniors.
 This is very predictable due to the inherent responsibilities of being higher in the hierarchy.
 People in top positions can easily get double or triple bonus rates than employees down the pyramid.

-Publishing and Printing Hourly Average Wage in United Kingdom
+Hourly Average Wage / Publishing and Printing / United Kingdom

 31 GBP per hour